 If the Strasbourg Christmas market is the BIGGEST and OLDEST French Christmas market in France, then the Metz Christmas market would be the second.
 Located approximately one and a half hours northeast of Strasbourg, it’s an easy day trip.

-Like Strasbourg, it attracts roughly 2 million visitors each year, making it another popular French Christmas market break.
+Like Strasbourg, it attracts roughly 2 million visitors each year, making it another famous French Christmas market break.

 Marché de Noël de Reims

 If you’re looking for a short day trip from Paris during December, the Reims Christmas market is less than one hour by TGV from the city of lights.
-There are over 140 stalls selling local products, food and gifts.
+Over 140 stalls are sel local products, food and gifts.
 The city also does a spectacular light show on the Cathedral.
 It’s France’s third most visited market, attracting roughly 1.8 million visitors each year.

 Marché de Noël de Colmar